KittyMac/flynnlint/README.md

+# FlynnLint has been deprecated as it has been integrated into [Flynn as a Swift Package Manager Build Tool](http://github.com/KittyMac/Flynn).

 A tool which enforces best practices for safety while using Flynn, the actor-model programming framework for Swift.

 FlynnLint is included as a macOS executable in Flynn, and [what it is and how to use is is documented there](https://github.com/KittyMac/flynn/blob/master/docs/FLYNNLINT.md).
 Generally you don't need to reference this reposity directly, unless you want to build it from source or use in on non-macOS platforms.